-Like all of us, Chamberlain is attempting to make the best of a bad situation.
+Like all of us, Chamberlain attempts to make the best of a bad situation.

-The talented 26-year-old is in the United States during the lockdown and hopes to continue his progress once everything begins to return to business as usual.
+The talented 26-year-old is in the United States during the lockdown and hopes to continue his progress once everything returns to business as usual.

-“Aside from that, I’ve been on the Playstation a lot playing Call Of Duty and I’ve set myself targets of 3,000 sit-ups a day.
+“Aside from that, I’ve been on the PlayStation a lot playing Call Of Duty and set myself targets of 3,000 sit-ups daily.

-Asked regarding his hopes in terms of when he might fight again, Chamberlain answered: “My promoter Mick Hennessy said he’s aiming to get a show on for September, but he’s in the same boat as all of us.
+Asked about his hopes regarding when he might fight again, Chamberlain answered: “My promoter Mick Hennessy said he’s aiming to get a show on for September, but he’s in the same boat as all of us.

-“When restrictions get lifted and he hears from the BBBofC we’ll have a better idea of how things will pan out.
+“When restrictions get lifted, and he hears from the BBBofC, we’ll better understand how things will pan out.

-“It looks difficult at the moment.
+“It looks complicated at the moment.
 That there’s no light at the end of the tunnel.
-But we’ve got to keep optimistic and just keep working hard for when we get the green light.
+But we must keep optimistic and work hard for when we get the green light.

 “So maintaining my fitness is key.”

 On not being able to capitalize on his win over Luke Watkins, Chamberlain added: “Everything happens for a reason, and I can’t be too disappointed.

 “Of course, I would love to have had more fights by now.
 But when the situation is out of your control, what can you do?